sivareddyit/qubership-envgene/docs/colly/user-stories.md

 ## Stories

-### US-1 As a TM I want to know about the last deployment operation performed on Environment
+### US-1 As a TM I want to know about the last deployment operation performed on the Environment

 **Required information:**